mciocchi/spacemacs-installer/README.md

-Before making changes, redeploy.sh will back up any pre-existing spacemacs config to the spacemacs-installer/backups directory, but you may wish to make your own manual backups first.
-Afterwards, from the spacemacs-installer directory, run:
+Before making changes, redeploy.sh will back up any pre-existing spacemacs config to the spacemacs-installer/backups directory, but you may wish to make your own manual backups.

+Note that you should not need to redeploy to update or roll back packages.
+This can be done from the *spacemacs* buffer.

 ```bash
 sh redeploy.sh